 From a national research centre to an interdisciplinary centre

 The LIVES Centre houses the national LIVES research centre (NCCR LIVES) "Overcoming vulnerability: Life-course perspectives", which started its activities in January 2011.
-It is made up of the Interdisciplinary Centre of Life Course Research LIVES-UNIL, based at the University of Lausanne (Faculty of Social and Political Sciences) and at the University of Geneva (Interfaculty Centre for Gerontology and Vulnerability Studies - CIGEV).
+It is made up of the Interdisciplinary Centre of Life Course Research LIVES (CIR-LIVES), based at the University of Lausanne (Faculty of Social and Political Sciences) and at the University of Geneva (Interfaculty Centre for Gerontology and Vulnerability Studies - CIGEV).
 In addition, a structure which supports social innovation, LIVES Social Innovation, is the result of a partnership between the LIVES Centre and the University of Applied Sciences of Western Switzerland (HES-SO).
 The mission of LIVES Social Innovation is to carry out innovative actions in the field of social work and health.
 The LIVES Centre is the result of the national LIVES research centre (PRN LIVES) "Overcoming vulnerability: a life-course perspective", which started its activities in January 2011.

 The NCCR LIVES was born from the initiative of the Centre de recherche sur les parcours de vie et les inégalités LINES, a research unit of the Faculty of Social and Political Sciences of the University of Lausanne, with which strong scientific collaborations are maintained.